Sam used to spend a lot of money having clothes altered and tailored to fit—not so much anymore! Here are the tricks to shrinking clothing.

-When finished washing, immediately transfer to the dryer and run on the hottest setting available.
-(Do not let the clothes cool after washing or the threads will loosen and you won’t be able to shrink it effectively.)
+- When finished, immediately transfer to the dryer and run on the hottest setting available.
+(Do not let the clothes cool after washing or the threads will loosen and you won’t be able to shrink it as effectively.)

-Stop the dryer periodically to check the size.
+- Stop the dryer periodically to check the shrinkage.
 When you are satisfied, remove the clothes and let them air dry on a rack.
-(Do not hang clothes on a line while they are wet or damp.
-This will stretch them out.)
+(Do not hang clothes on a line while they are wet or damp, as this will stretch them out again.)

 Wool is very sensitive to heat, so washing and drying on high heat may cause excessive shrinking.

-To shrink your wool sweater just a little, spray it down with warm water and place it in the dryer on medium heat.
+- To shrink your wool sweater just a bit, spray it with warm water and place it in the dryer on medium heat.
 Check it periodically to make sure it doesn’t shrink too much.

-To shrink the sweater dramatically, wash on medium heat and dry on medium heat.
+- To shrink the sweater dramatically, wash and dry on medium heat.

-For more even results, dampen the sweater with warm water and iron it until dry.
+- For more even results or to concentrate the shrinkage only in certain areas (for example, on too-long sleeves or a floppy turtleneck), dampen the too-large areas of the sweater with warm water and iron until dry.

 High heat ( 130°F or 54.4 °C)